 Start by taking a critical look at your practice’s current financial condition.
 Identify areas of weakness.
-For example, does your medical practice experience poor collections or weak cash flow?
+For example, does your practice experience poor collections or weak cash flow?
 How do your staffing levels compare to those of similar practices?
 Issues such as these can reduce the appeal of your practice.
 It’s to your benefit to deal with them well before you put your practice on the market.

 Identify Potential Buyers

-If retirement is your goal, you may opt for a gradual buy-in by a physician who will take over your practice.
+If retirement is your goal, you may opt for a gradual buy-in by a provider who will take over your practice.
 Typically, this arrangement requires you to employ the prospective buyer and, under the terms of the deal, after a trial period of a year or two, offer a partnership with a documented exit arrangement for you.
 This arrangement could be in the form of a severance package.

 Review All Offers Carefully